SICSresearch/IRTpp_old/README.md

 ## Support

-This package is currentlu supported in GNU/linux and OSX systems only
+This package is currently supported in GNU/linux and OSX systems only

 ## Help

-Please Check the documentations using ?IRTpp after loading the package.
+Please check the documentations using ?IRTpp after loading the package.